Laurel Hubbard: 2020 Olympics

 At 43 she was the fourth oldest weightlifter to compete at the Olympics and was seen as a medal contender.
 In front of a large contingent of media Hubbard struggled, with three failed snatch lifts, placing last in her group.
 Afterwards she thanked the IOC, IWF, NZOC and all her supporters in New Zealand for their encouragement and help throughout the competition.
-Later Hubbard hinted at retirement, saying that age has caught up with her.
+Later Hubbard hinted at retirement, saying that age had caught up with her.

 Major results

 Personal life

 Hubbard's father is Dick Hubbard, a former Mayor of Auckland City and the founder of Hubbard Foods.

 In 2017, Hubbard told an interviewer that she began participating in weight lifting when she was living as male because she hoped it would enable her to become masculine.